Enter the site

 In 2014, a people’s victory was celebrated at the United Nations Human Rights Council: the adoption of Resolution 26/9 which established a new Intergovernmental Working Group (IGWG) to develop an international legally binding instrument to regulate transnational corporations (TNCs) and other companies with respect to human rights.

-During the sixth session of the IGWG this year, from 26 to 30 October 2020 in Geneva (which will be virtual and in-person), negotiations will continue based on the 2020 2nd Revised Draft, the 2019 Revised Draft, the 2018 Zero Draft, the Elements Paper presented in 2017 and the results of the three previous sessions of the IGWG.
+During the seventh session of IGWG this year, from 25 to 29 October 2021 in Geneva (which will be virtual and in-person), negotiations will continue based on the 2020 2nd Revised Draft, the 2019 Revised Draft, the 2018 Zero Draft, the Elements Paper presented in 2017 and the results of the three previous sessions of the IGWG.

 Once again social movements are preparing a parallel virtual Week of Mobilisation, preceded by advocacy efforts online, in capital cities and at regional levels around the world, led by Friends of the Earth member groups and allies.